AlessandroMelone/mavros_visp_ompl_exploration/README.md

 * velocity command computed by the PID: rviz marker green arrow.
 * last path sent by the action client to the action server: green line.

+# Test
+To watch two test with different QR codes positions click the following link: https://youtu.be/9q2p-nuvVdM